ellaliws/Exploratory-Data-Analysis-on-Recipes/README.md

 The distribution for high rating recipes's minutes to prepare and low rating recipes's minutes are not the same.

 #### **Test Statistic**: K-S Statistic
 The Kolmogorov-Smirnov test statistic measures the similarity between two distributions.
+We have two distributions of minutes, which are labeled high-rating and low rating(two dimensions).
+We selected K-S Statistic to compare our two distributions and see if they differ.

 #### **Significance level**:
 0.05(or 5%)